jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/I2C/Master_receiver_two_bytes/readme.txt

   This demo doesn't perform the data transfer actually, which is due to no specific slave.In the specific application, we must send the correct slave address, and the master and the slave may need to be connected by the jumper if necessary.
+When the data is received completely, the received data will be printed by COM0.

-  P4 must be fitted.
+  P4 must be fitted to the I2C port.
+JP5, JP6 must be fitted to the USART0 port.